rontoyhacao/Interactive-pricing-component/README.md

 ## Acknowledgments

 I would highly like to thank and give acknowledgement to [Bryan Lee](https://www.frontendmentor.io/profile/BL1133) from Front-end Mentor for his solution.
 I actually wouldn't be able to make it if it weren't for his solution particularly with DOM manipulation part since I'm still learning JS at the moment.
-His solution has been a huge help to me.
+His solution has been a huge help to me in making this project.